nickduran/politicalConspiracies/README.md

 The Hidden Appeal and Aversion to Political Conspiracies as Revealed in the Response Dynamics of Partisans (Journal of Experimental and Social Psychology)
 ===================

-R Notebook tutorials of statistical procedures, including all R code, used to conduct analyses reported in Duran, Nicholson, and Dale (accepted, JESP).
+R Notebook tutorials of statistical procedures, including all R code, used to conduct analyses reported in Duran, Nicholson, and Dale (2017).
 Also included is the complete dataset used to perform statistical tests and to derive descriptives.

 Data (deidentified):
 ===================